 Malin Ernberg received her dental degree (DDS) at Karolinska Institutet 1979.
 From 1980 until 1984 she worked part time as clinical teacher at the Department of Dental Medicine at KI in parallel with work as general dentist in her own private clinic, whereafter she switched to full time in private clinic a few years.
 In 1990 she returned to the Department of Dental Medicine as clinical teacher.
 She received her specialist diploma in orofacial pain/TMD 1995.

 1995 she began her PhD training which was accomplished in 1999.
-After this she became assistant professor at the Department and 2001 was promoted to senior lecturer.
+After this she became Assistant Professor at the Department and 2001 was promoted to Senior Lecturer.
 In 2004 she was appointed associated professor at KI.
 Between 2004 and 2006 she was guest researcher at the Department of Orofacial Pain in Arhus University, Denmark during a total of 1 year.
-Between 2009 and 2014 she had a 50% clinical research position financed by the Swedish Research Council and was 2012 appointed professor in Clinical Oral Physiology at KI.
+Between 2009 and 2014 she had a 50% clinical research position financed by the Swedish Research Council and was 2012 appointed Pofessor in Clinical Oral Physiology at KI.

-Between 2011 and 2012 she was the president of the Neuroscience Group of the International Association for Dental Research (IADR) and since 2014 is the president of the Swedish Pain Society, the national chapter of the International Association for Pain (IASP).
-She is also a member of the European Pain Federation’s (EFIC) Council.
+Between 2011 and 2012 she was the President of the Neuroscience Group of the International Association for Dental Research (IADR) and between 2013 tpo 2016 the President of the Swedish Pain Society, the national chapter of the International Association for Pain (IASP).
+At the same time she was also a member of the Council of the European Pain Federation’s (EFIC).

 DDS KI 1979

 Professor KI 2012